Call +1 858 457-8383 Fax +1 858 457-8484

 Solubility Soluble in DMSO, acetonitrile or dimethyl formamide.

-Other Product Data Prepare a 10mM stock solution of the caspase inhibitor in high quality DMSO.
+Prepare a 10mM stock solution of the caspase inhibitor in high quality DMSO.
 Add 2μl of stock solution to 1ml of culture medium containing cells to give 20μM final concentration.
 Effective final concentrations are estimated to be 5-20μM.
 If a particular inhibitor is applied at higher concentrations, specificity for an individual caspase or even for the caspase family (>100μM) might be compromised.
 DMSO concentrations above 0.2% may cause cellular toxicity, thus masking the effect of the caspase inhibitor.
-For in vivo experiments extending 12 to 48 hours, fresh inhibitor may have to be added (injected) due to inactivation by reaction with cysteine protease.
+For in vivo or in vitro experiments extending 12-48 hours, fresh inhibitor may have to be added (injected) due to inactivation of the inhibitor by endogenous cysteine proteases.

 InChi Key MIFGOLAMNLSLGH-SXUUOERCBK